SparkAflame/Click-Decal-Shader/Packages/Click Point Decal Shader/Readme.md

 ### Sub-Graph : "Shaders/SubGraphs/SDF Circle Pulse"

 Contains all the code for generating the pulsing circle effect.

+The outputs from several of these nodes can be combined to create more interesting composite effects.

-### Material : "Materials/Mouse Click Decal"
+### Material : "Materials/Click Decal"

 This material exists as a baseline with sensible defaults.